Mary Bloom Center serves the needs of the underserved indigenous poor in Puno, Peru.

 Vincentian Daughter of Charity, Sister Maritza, director of the Puno orphanage for girls received an infant, sick with enterocolitis necrozante perinatal, a condition developed by infants who are fed cow's milk.
 The baby's mother died in childbirth.
 With aid from the Mary Bloom Center, the baby who the sisters called "Francisca" received treatment for severe malnutrition and now, at age 9, is a healthy, active and happy young girl.
 Here Francisca literally "hangs out" with MBC president Father Phillip Bloom.

-Please visit our Special Events to learn more about our Second Annual Dinner Auction.
+Please visit Upcoming Events to learn more about our Annual Dinner Auction.